• Skip to primary navigation

 Instructions

-5. To the ⅓ dough remaining in the mixer bowl, add the green food coloring gel.
-Mix to completely distribute.
+3. To the ⅓ dough remaining, mix in green food coloring gel.

 Green Eggs and Ham Cookies and glass of milk.